 For instance, people who are wealthy, attractive, intelligent, talented, incredibly charming, physically big, or occupy a position of authority can be considered powerful.

 They have influence over others.

-As a salesman/saleswoman you have the solution to a desperate problem your prospect is facing.
-What that does is allow you to shift the power dynamic in your favor when it is time for action.
+As a salesman/saleswoman, you have the solution to a desperate problem your prospect is facing.
+What that does is allow you to shift the power dynamic in your favour when it is time for action.